 So imagine you had your van stolen, managed to hunt it down by yourself, then ended up with a £150 charge for the privilege.
-That’s what happened to Darren Hands, a carpenter from Birmingham, a few weeks ago.
+That’s what happened to Darren Hands, a carpenter from Birmingham, according to the Birmingham Mail.

 - How to keep tools safe in a van: top van security products and tips

 - What van should I buy?
 Best business vehicles rated

 - Hundreds of tradespeople stage van tool theft rally

 £150 charge for forensic evidence

 Hands’s van was stolen from outside his home in Sheldon, east Birmingham, but he was able to track it down using an installed tracker system.
 It turned up in Alcocks Green, approximately three miles from where it was taken.

 The police were then called, and an officer asked if the van could be taken for forensic tests.
 He agreed, once he’d retrieved his tools, but was then asked to pay £150 to have the van returned to him.

 Hands said: “At no point was I made aware that I would incur a fee for having the van dusted for prints.
 I certainly wouldn’t have let it go if I knew I was going to be billed for getting it back.
 I really find it unbelievable.”

 Police agree to swallow the cost